bkazi/react-layout-transition/README.md

 **Note:** This is a very early implementation so do expect loads of bugs and missing features (but also be sure to report them)

+## Usage

+`npm install --save react-layout-transition`

+This currently requires babel transpilation as the library does not ship any processed code for now

 ## SharedElementTransitionGroup

 A container around the views to transition between that animates shared elements, between their initial and final position.